Goddard Space Flight Center and Southwest Research Institute logos + View the NASA Portal

 How does the Sun's magnetic field work?

 Magnetic fields are created by things that are magnetic (like iron magnets) or by moving charged particles.
 A magnetic field is the description of the force a magnetic object exerts in the space surrounding the magnetic object.
 A force is a push or pull.
-To learn more about forces and magnetic fields, please visit www.colorado.edu/physics/2000/waves_particles/index.html.
+To learn more about forces and magnetic fields, please visit The University of Colorado Physics 2000 website.

 The Sun's charged particles move in three ways due to the Sun's high temperatures and the movement of its axis, which influence each other to make the Sun's magnetic field complex: